navya-eedula-03/Map-Reduce-Algorithms-and-PySpark-Streaming/A1/ReadMeA1.md

 ### mapper.py

 The starting coordinates (latitude and longitude) are sent to the specified URL using the POST request which returns the json payloads containing the state and city.
 Three arguments, namely, ending latitude, ending longitude, and maximum distance are fed into the command line.
 The dist() function calculates the Euclidian distance between the pair of coordinates which is then compared to the previously passed distance.
 The output of mapper.py is a string of the following format:
-state : city
+state  city

 ### reducer.py

 The output of mapper.py is taken as input from STDIN using the sys module.
+This input is lexicographically sorted where sorting is performed by Hadoop.
+Every line is split by using the first occurence of space.
+This extracts the state from the input.
+A nested if-else construct is written to check for and execute the following conditions:
+a) Within the same state, the counter is incremented till a different state is found.
+b) For every city, a similar approach is followed where the count of the city is calculated and printed for each occurence of that city.
-The string is converted into a dictionary with 'state' as key and 'city' as value.
-The unique values of 'city' are found and sorted lexicographically.
-A counter, total_accidents, is incremented to find the total number of accidents that took place in the state to produce the required output.
+Finally, the total count of the number of accidents that took place in the state is printed.
-Edge case - Since space has lower ASCII value than the alphabetic characters, it was not resulting in the correct output.
-Hence, we appended '~' (has higher ASCII value than alphabet) to the end of each string, sorted the cities and removed it from the end before printing it to STDOUT.
+The above steps are implemented in a loop for every unique state.